KarrLab/datanator_frontend/README.md

 # datanator_frontend
-Cointains the react app that runs www.datanator.info
+Cointains the react app that runs datanator.info